TeaspoonTDA/teaspoon/doc_source/installation.rst

 **Required Dependencies:**

 To install this package, both boost and CMake must be installed as system dependencies.
 For boost see for `unix <https://www.boost.org/doc/libs/1_66_0/more/getting_started/unix-variants.html>`_ and `windows <https://www.boost.org/doc/libs/1_62_0/more/getting_started/windows.html>`_.
 For mac, you can run ``brew install boost`` if using homebrew as a package manager.
+For CMake see `install CMake <https://cmake.org/install/>`_.

 Installation
 **************